-The RF and DC/signal connections from the receivers to the cryostat bulkhead must all have low thermal conductivity to minimize thermal loading of the cold stages.
-This can be achieved by using semirigid coax cable or waveguides made from thin-wall stainless steel, which are commercially available.
-A thin layer of gold or copper (~5 skin depths) is flashed onto the center pin or inside walls, for low RF loss with only a small increase in thermal conductivity.
-DC and signal connections can use plated BeCu or brass wire.
+The RF connections from the cooled receiver electronics out to the cryostat bulkhead (at ambient) must all have low thermal conductivity, to reduce thermal loading of the cold stages.
+This can be achieved with semirigid coax cable or waveguides made from thin-wall stainless steel, which are commercially available.
+A thin layer of gold or copper (~5 skin depths) is flashed onto the center pin of the coax or inside walls of the waveguides, to obtain low RF loss with only a small sacrifice in the thermal insulation.
+In a like manner, the DC and signal connections to cooled electronics use fine-gage alloy wire (BeCu, brass, or steel) for reduced thermal conductivity at cryogenic temperatures.
+These can be silver plated as needed, for solderability.

-Title: Front End Conceptual Design Description Owner: Grammer Date: 2022-06-01 NRAO Doc. #: 020.30.05.00.00-0006-DS N Version: B
+Title : Front End Conceptual Design Description Owner: Grammer Date: 07/26/2022 NRAO Doc. #: 020.30.05.00.00-0006-DS Version: C